LuanContarin/space-wars-game/README.md

 To play **Space Wars**, follow these steps:

 ### Using executable
-1. Download `space-wars.zip` from the `releases` tab and extract it.
+1. Download `space-wars.zip` from the `Releases` tab and extract it.
 1. Run `Space-Wars.exe`.

 ### Using python directly